 Cats have a natural urge to climb high.
 In the wild, the natural choice would obviously be a tree.
-But do cats use cat trees that don't have bark and branches?
+But do felines use cat trees that don't have bark and branches?

 Cats love being up high.
 Being prey animals, and natural climbers, they enjoy having control over their territory by observing it from an advantage point.
 From up high they can see what is going on and are able to spot larger predators.
-A cat tree is normally a safe way of letting your cat do this, as it (unlike book cases or kitchen cupboards) is designed specifically for animals.
+A cat climbing frame is normally a safe way of letting your cat do this, as it (unlike bookcases or kitchen pantries) is designed specifically for animals.

 You can read more about how to safety proof your home for a cat here.

 Cats spend the majority of the day sleeping, and while they can fall asleep more or less anywhere, it's good to give them a few places to choose from, be it on a cosy cat blanket on the windowsill or in their own comfy cat bed.

 As we've already established, cats feel most comfortable when they are up high, so if you can it's a great idea to provide them with a sleeping spot above ground.
 The Freestyle Cat Climbing Tree can be accessorized with either a super comfy hammock or a secluded felt den where they can curl up.

 As we mentioned before, it's natural for cats to want to be up high, but often the journey to the top is just as important.
 Cats are programmed to like climbing and providing them with a safe opportunity to do so is very important.

 Depending on your cat's age and physical abilities, you can adapt a cat tree like Omlet's Freestyle Floor to Ceiling Cat Tree.
 For older or less adventurous cats, you can start with some steps low to the ground and gradually move them higher, and for more athletic daredevils you can build a system that challenges their climbing needs.